emmerge/graviton/README.md

 # API Docs

 ## Meteor.Collection.prototype
-The following is added to all your meteor collections:
+The following are added to all your meteor collections:
-* `all` alias to find().fetch()
+* `all()` alias to find().fetch()
-* `build` returns a new local Gravition.Model based on your collection definition.
+* `build()` returns a new local Gravition.Model based on your collection definition.
 Does not save to db.
-* `create` calls `build` to generate a Model then inserts it into the db.
+* `create()` calls build() to generate a Model then inserts it into the db.

 ## Graviton
+* `define(collectionName, options)` Use to define your collections.
+Returns a Meteor.Collection instantiated with a transform function based on the options passed.
+  Options:
+    * `persist` passing false will define a local collection. default=true
+    *

 # Example